Kenny Britt: Personal life

-He is married to Sabrina Britt and they have a son and two daughters.
+He is married to Sabrina Britt and he has four sons and three daughters.

 On April 12, 2011, Britt was arrested in New Jersey on three counts (including a felony) following an alleged car chase with police.
 The charges were later reduced.
 On June 7, Britt pleaded guilty to careless driving and was fined.
 On June 8, 2012, Britt was arrested in Hoboken, New Jersey, charged with resisting arrest.

-Britt lives in Warren Township, NJ with his family.
+In 2012, Britt was arrested for DUI at Fort Campbell, Kentucky.
+In 2013, he was found not guilty.